-English Country Dancing is the direct ancestor of contra dance and is still very much alive today, with newly composed dances entering the repertoire all the time.
+English Country dancing is the direct ancestor of contra dance and is still very much alive today, with newly composed dances entering the repertoire almost weekly.

 Compared to contra, ECD offers much greater variety in musical styles, dance formations, and dance styling.
-It can be lively and raucous, it can be elegant and beautiful, and it can be everything in between.
-It can also be more challenging than contra, and dancers who dance both ECD and contra find that their contra dance skills improve, thanks to the skills practiced in ECD.
+It can also be more challenging than contra, and dancers who dance both ECD and contra find that their contra dance skills improve thanks to the skills practiced in ECD.

-There are many videos of English Country Dances, as we currently dance them, on the web.
+There are many videos of modern English Country dance on the web.
 You might start with the Introduction to ECD video made by a station in Vancouver.
-Paul Ross's Childgrove channel on YouTube has many excellent videos, and the Lambertville Country Dancers maintain a long page with links to hundreds of videos; just scroll down the page, click on one, and go from there!
+Paul Ross's Childgrove channel on YouTube has many excellent videos, and the Lambertville Country Dancers maintain a long page with links to hundreds of videos.

-Keith Wood of Brisbane, Australia has created animations of many English country dances (and a few contras) at the Dance Kaleidoscope website.
-You can target a particular dance directly by including its name as the hash tag, e.g. http://www.dancekaleidoscope.org.au/dance.html#LeviJacksonRag, or use the dropdown menus to find a dance.
+Keith Wood of Sydney, Australia has created animations of many English Country dances (and a few contras) at the Dance Kaleidoscope website.
+Use the dropdown menus to find a dance.

 George Williams of Santa Barbara has animated over 1600 dances—old and new ECD, contra, and squares.
 The animations are on YouTube; see his site for an index: upadouble.info.